 You need to understand how much each point is worth and NOT simply go for the credit card with the highest amount of points.
 Some credit cards also offer bonus points depending on how you use your credit card and how much you spend.
 This is worth looking into to see if you can get some bonus points.

-6. What can I use the reward points on my Credit Card for?
+6. What Can I Use My Credit Card Reward Points for?

 This depends on the specific credit card.
 Some credit card reward points can only be redeemed for flights or used in store, whereas others are more flexible and can be redeemed in multiple locations, with some even allowing points to be redeemed as cash.